kmokstad/fedem-gui/BUILD.md

 The build system is based on the [CMake](https://cmake.org/) tool, which is embedded in the Visual Studio 2019 installation.

+See [below](#build-fedem-gui-application-on-linux) for ongoing effort to build the GUI application on Linux.

 ## Build of external 3rd-party modules

 Before you can build the FEDEM GUI itself, you first need to build and install